moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 These commands are appended to the `RUN` instruction we just discussed.
 They are **downloading the author's public key and the release packages** for glibc directly from GitHub.

 _Note: To this day I haven't found a single `Dockerfile` which actually verifies the content of these signed packages.
-I've decided to rather [get the packages fixed](https://github.com/andyshinn/alpine-pkg-glibc/issues/2) before releasing this blog post_
+I've decided to rather [get the packages fixed](https://github.com/andyshinn/alpine-pkg-glibc/issues/2) and verify their signatures during the build process before releasing this blog post_

 ```bash
   apk add glibc-${GLIBC_PKG_VERSION}.apk glibc-bin-${GLIBC_PKG_VERSION}.apk glibc-i18n-${GLIBC_PKG_VERSION}.apk